roseengineering/silicon5351/README.md

 you can use to control the Silicon Labs SI5351x range of chips.

 This class also supports quadrature output.
-However this support is limited by the chip hardware to the lower limit frequency of the clock's PLL frequency / 128.
+However the lowest frequency which can be outputted is limited by the chip hardware to clock's PLL frequency divided by 128.

 ## Example